fogus/spiel/brettspiel/insurrection/README.markdown

-*Anarchism* is a Chess variant where individual pieces can move up in rank and governments are toppled.
+*Insurrection* is a Chess variant where individual pieces can move up in rank and governments are toppled.

 Setup
 =====

-*Anarchism* is set up exactly like a regular game of Chess, shown below:
+*Insurrection* is set up exactly like a regular game of Chess, shown below:

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/anarchism/graphics/setup.png)